mufidu/mufidu.com/posts/sistem.md

 ## Try another road

-Do not be too comfortable with the way that you are already familiar.
-There might be road that is faster to arrive.
+Do not be too comfortable with the way that you are already familiar with.
+There might be a road that is faster to arrive.
 Broaden your horizons, try all the possible things according to what you want.

 ## Evaluate

 From that experiment, evaluate which activities that are really suitable for our goals.
 If it works, go on.
-If doesn't, throw it away.
+If it doesn't, throw it away.
 We want fast results, but we like it or not, we have to be consistent.
 In order to be consistent, we must like it.
-Just choose what we like.
+So, choose what you like.
 Make it fun.

 ---